hazelcast/hazelcast-code-samples/hazelcast-integration/springboot-eureka-partition-groups/README.md

 _123.456.789.012_  because that machine address is specified in a config file somewhere.
 It's a simple and easy solution, and in many cases all you need.

 The problem comes on cloud and/or virtualised environments.
-If virtual machines are allocated when needed, you are unlikely to know their hostnames or IP addresses in advance, so cannot name them in a config file.
+If machines are allocated when needed, you are unlikely to know their hostnames or IP addresses in advance, so cannot name them in a config file.

-Problem 1 is that you can't tell one instance the location of another instance if you don't know this yourself.
+*Problem 1* is that you can't tell one instance the location of another instance if you don't know this yourself.

 ![Image of two processes unable to find each other][Problem1]
+- [ ] Add diagram

 ### Problem 2 - Data Safety
 Data has varying value to a business, and the most valuable you don't want to lose.
 It